Quick Bread Dough

 So why do I need two perfect bread dough recipes?
 Because they each have completely different functions in my meal planning and baking.
 For example…

-I use my Basically Perfect Bread Dough recipe for bread, always.
+I use my Basically Perfect Bread Dough recipe for a LOAF of bread, always.
 I would never use this Quick Bread Dough to make an actual loaf of bread.
-For whatever reason, the Quick recipe doesn’t bake up quite as nicely in a big loaf as the other recipe does.
+For whatever reason, this quick recipe doesn’t bake up quite as nicely in a big loaf as the other recipe does.
 And it definitely wouldn’t stay fresh as long as the Basically Perfect recipe does.

 That being said, trust me that this is still a recipe YOU WANT!
 I make this dough at least 4 times a week.

 Because it takes 10 minutes to prep, mix, roll, and get in the oven.
 And then about 15 more minutes to bake.
 So what do I use this dough that doesn’t bake into great bread for?
 Everything else.

 Pizza Crust and Hot Pockets for dinner most often.
 Crescent rolls.
 Dinner rolls.
 Pigs in a blanket.
 Cinnamon rolls.
 Doughnuts.
 Burger buns.
 Hot Dog buns.
 Calzones.
 Sticky rolls.

 You can use this recipe for anything that you are eating the same day you bake, and it will be soft and yummy.
 It’s an AMAZING recipe to have on hand for those nights (like every night if you’re me) you forgot to plan dinner.